Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: On the domain of validity of gravitational redshift as a multimode mixer

-The matrix \eqref{redshift:one:mode:matrix:transformation} is always well defined and does not pose any challenge.
-We can compute it explicitly in the two limits $\chi-1=\epsilon \ll1$ and $\chi\gg1$.
+The matrix \eqref{redshift:one:mode:matrix:transformation} is always well defined and does not pose any challenge to the validity of the model.
+In particular, we can compute it explicitly in the two limits $\chi-1=\epsilon \ll1$ and $\chi\gg1$.
 It is easy to use the computations given above to obtain